MeTheKaptain/Lab-Manager-Resources/README.md

 ### Weekly

 * make necessary orders for the lab
-	- check stocks of consumables for low stocks regularly
+	- check counts of consumables for low stocks regularly
 	- feel free to implement a notification system for other lab members to let you know when stocks are low
 	- the standard is to be notified with things are **low**, not completely out
 	- delivery turnaround times are varied, understanding them will come with experience *(other lab members will be able to help learn this)*